UNC-Libraries/SCTS-Documentation/Accessioning.md

 # Before we begin

 We enter accession records into ArchivesSpace for all archival material received in Wilson Library.
+Information about accessions are pulled from the New Accession Request form, appraisal reports, and office hours discussions.
+SCTS will contact curators for additional information if needed.

 When print materials that require bibliographic cataloging are received as part of a larger archival collection, include a note about the print materials (and where they can be found) in the accession record.
 Create a ticket with a link to the accession record and submit it to Tickets for Tech Services section of the TS ticketing system.

 **Staff interface:** https://aspace.lib.unc.edu:4433/